 10. Critical Dates

-- Proposal submission deadline: First Friday in December, 5:00 pm EST
+- Proposal submission deadline: SECOND Friday in December, 5:00 pm EST

 - Announcement of Awards: Third Friday in February